 It is the responsibility of the provider to submit service authorization requests to the Support Coordinator for review, approval, and submission to DBHDS via the Waiver Management System (WaMS) to begin services, to modify the amount or type of services, or to end services.
 The service authorization request must clearly describe the reason for the action.
 All requests will be reviewed under the health and safety standard.
 This standard means that an individual needs the service, based on appropriate assessment criteria and a written Plan for Supports, and that services can safely be provided in the community.
 A justification describing the individual's need for the service and required documentation for the service will be submitted along with the service authorization request.
-DBHDS is responsible for assuring that the documentation received supports the responsibility of DBHDS.
+DBHDS is responsible for assuring that the documentation received supports the request.
+Final recommendation for authorization of DD waiver services is the responsibility of DBHDS.
 DMAS has the final authority regarding all service authorizations.